JavaScriptKC/workshop/_posts/2012-11-5-data-storage.md

 This is the proper way to start all Node.js projects.
 If you're using source control, `package.json` should be added to it.
 Then, if someone were to clone your repository, they would simply run `npm install` and NPM would download all of the necessary files to develop and run your project.

-## Connect to MongoDB
+After all of that `package.json` should look sorta like this

+{% highlight javascript %}
+{
+  "name": "mongo-lab",
+  "version": "0.0.0",
+  "description": "",
+  "main": "index.js",
+  "repository": "",
+  "author": "",
+  "license": "BSD",
+  "dependencies": {
+    "mongodb": "~1.3.0"
+  }
+}
+{% endhighlight %}

+## Get everything in place

+Create a file named `index.js`.
+This will be where we do all of the fun stuff.
+Inside `index.js` go ahead and `require()` the `mongodb` module we installed earlier.

+{% highlight javascript %}
+var mongodb = require('mongodb'),
+    Db      = mongodb.Db,
+    Server  = mongodb.Server;
+{% endhighlight %}

+We went ahead and assigned the Db and Server variables to the respective `mongodb` exports, too.
+* Server: Represents the mongodb server
+* Db:     Represents a database on ther server

+Next, let's add a file called `config.json`.
 Inside of `config.json` create an object with a member object called `"connection"` like the following.

 {% highlight javascript %}
 {
   "connection":{